-Enterprise customers can also use our API for bulk uploads, we also build custom connectors on request.
+Business customers can also use the SmartFrame REST API for bulk uploads, or request custom connectors to be built for them.

 Supported image formats

-The maximum single file size which you can upload into SmartFrame is 50MB.
+The maximum file size of a single image that can be uploaded to SmartFrame is 50MB.

 External image sources

-It is possible to upload images via external platforms or plugins, such as the WordPress plugin.
+It’s possible to upload images to SmartFrame via external platforms or plugins, such as the WordPress Image Compression and Security plugin.

-Some of these images may have different permissions, depending on how they were uploaded, and some functionalities (e.g. deleting images or editing metadata) may not be available for these images.
+Depending on how they were uploaded, some of these images may have different permissions.
+Some functionalities such as deleting images or editing metadata may not be available for these images too.